Auto Burglary is a Crime of Opportunity

 If it doesn't look right, it probably isn't.
 If you see suspicious people or unusual occurrences, call the police right away.
 You have the option to meet with an officer or you can choose to remain anonymous if that makes you feel more comfortable.

-Most thefts occur when valuables are left unattended.
 The thief normally seeks privacy to commit his/her act.
 Virtually any article left in plain view is apt to be stolen.
 Most property that is stolen is left unattended or unlocked.

 Who provides the burglar with the opportunity?
 The victim provides the burglar with the opportunity by leaving their vehicle unlocked or their window open.
 Most property stolen is left in plain view where anyone walking by the car can see it lying there.